-3.6 COMMUNITY COLLEGE OF DENVER PROFESSIONAL DEVELOPMENT REQUIREMENTS
+3.6 COMMUNITY COLLEGE OF DENVER PROFESSIONAL DEVELOPMENT REQUIREMENTS activities every 5 years.

 At CCD, there are a variety of options for new and veteran faculty to earn the required professional development hours.
 These professional development activities, facilitated by CCD's Teaching and Learning Center (TLC), are designed to develop and enhance the teaching and learning process at CCD-